 CaptionMaker converts text to closed caption data and simulates sending control codes to captioning hardware for file-based delivery, or sends actual control codes to hardware devices.
-Start and stop time codes tell the captions when to turn and turn off.
-Start and stop time codes are also required for a blank space between captions, for a pause in speaking.
+Start and stop time codes tell the captions when to turn on and turn off.
+Start and stop time codes are also required for a blank space between captions, when there is a pause in speaking.